Tag: fish

 Instructions

-• Fry the nuggets for 5-6 minutes a side.
+• Fry for 5 minutes a side until crispy.

 Remoulade Sauce